Guide to Applying for HWA Scholarships

 - and the Horror Writers Association Scholarship.

-SCHOLARSHIPS ARE NOT CURRENTLY OPEN TO APPLICATION.
-THEY WILL RE-OPEN JUNE 1, 2020 TO AUGUST 1, 2020.
+SCHOLARSHIPS ARE CURRENTLY OPEN TO APPLICATION THROUGH AUGUST 1, 2020.

-These rules also broadly apply to the Dark Poetry Scholarship and the Rocky Wood Memorial Scholarship for Non-fiction.
+These rules also broadly apply to the Dark Poetry Scholarship.
+Please click here for the Rocky Wood Memorial Scholarship information.

 The Scholarships are effectively two facets of the same award; applicants enter the same competition using the same application form.
 A sub-committee of the HWA Board chooses the scholarship winners from that pool of applicants.
 The Mary Wollstonecraft Shelley Scholarship is available for a female member and the Horror Writers Association Scholarship is available for any member, regardless of gender.
 Other information you need to know: